 This domestic species has been bred in the British Isles for many years, but it is believed that they originated in Syria

 - Jacob sheep are a domesticated species.
 They are often considered an heirloom breed that retains much of their original characteristics.

-- It is unknown where they were first domesticated.
-Some speculate that it is originally from Syria, Africa, or even descended from a British species of sheep.
+- It is unknown exactly where this breed of sheep was first domesticated.
+Some speculate that they are originally from Syria, Africa, or even descended from a British species of sheep.

 - Jacob sheep are polycerate meaning multi-horned.
 They most commonly have either two or four horns, but a Jacob sheep may have as many as six horns.
 Both males and females have horns, but the males (rams) have much larger horns that the females (ewes).